 There is a common theme in Montessori toys that new parents will pick up on pretty quickly - They are typically made of wood.
 Montessori toys typically avoid plastic in exchange for the more natural material of wood or silicone.
-There are lots of benefits in using wooden toys, many of which will help children with their development from a young age.
+This makes you wonder, are wooden toys better for development?
+There are many benefits of wooden toys, many of which will help children with their cognitive growth from a young age.

-In short, wooden Montessori toys give children the ability to:
+In short, here are the benefits of wooden toys.
+They give children the ability to:

 - Enjoy toys that are more visually appealing.